goinvo/goinvo.com/src/case-studies/mt-sinai.md

 ## Process

-[Eric Schadt](http://en.wikipedia.org/wiki/Eric_Schadt), director of the Icahn Institute for Genomics and Multiscale Biology at Mount Sinai Hospital, and [Elissa Levin](https://www.linkedin.com/pub/elissa-levin/4/888/aa), assistant professor of Genetics and Genomic Sciences at Mount Sinai, tasked GoInvo to develop a smooth electronic consent platform for patients to participate in genomics studies.
+Eric Schadt[^1], director of the Icahn Institute for Genomics and Multiscale Biology at Mount Sinai Hospital, and Elissa Levin[^2], assistant professor of Genetics and Genomic Sciences at Mount Sinai, tasked GoInvo to develop a smooth electronic consent platform for patients to participate in genomics studies.
 With consent as a highly regulated space and blessing from Mount Sinai Hospital’s IRB (institutional review board), open source eConsent would be a global coup for clinical research.

 We began by mapping out the ecosystem around eConsent, using genomics testing as a baseline.
 At Mount Sinai Hospital, genomics testing frequently occurs during the IVF process (in vitro fertilization).
-Not so coincidentally, [Dr. Alan Copperman](https://www.rmany.com/our-team/physicians/dr-alan-copperman) runs one of the busiest and most [progressive IVF clinics](https://www.nytimes.com/2014/02/26/health/fda-meeting-considers-controversial-fertility-procedure.html?_r=0) in mid-town Manhattan.
+Not so coincidentally, Dr. Alan Copperman[^3] runs one of the busiest and most progressive IVF clinics[^4] in mid-town Manhattan.
 He was our early adopter, our clinical feedback loop, and educator.

 #### Experiencing the pain first hand